NeCTAR-RC/nectar-training/package07/sections/connectWithVNC.markdown

 {% img src=images/scrRealVNCViewer2.png, w=50, dim=percent, align=center %}

 You will now have to type in your password.
-That’s the password you chose when setting up the VNC server on your instance in the last step.
+That's the password you chose when setting up the VNC server on your instance in the last step.

 {% img src=images/scrRealVNCViewer3.png, w=50, dim=percent, align=center %}